1934 24 Hours of Le Mans: Practice and Pre-Race

 Étancelin put in the fastest lap in practice with a new lap record of 5:26.
 Comparative times include Brunet's Bugatti doing 5:45 and Lord Howe clocking a 5:55 in practice.
+The only casualty was the big Duesenberg that had an issue on the morning warm-up.
+The throttle valve stuck open and the excess petrol sent into the engine stripped the oil off the pistons and seized the engine.

 Race

 Start

 Raceday was fine and very hot.
 This year, the honorary starter was the president of the French Auto Club Vicomte de Rohan Chabot.
 First away was Tim Rose-Richards pursued by Raymond Sommer.
-Nearing the end of the first lap, "Bert" Bertelli spun his Aston Martin into the Arnage sandbank.
+Nearing the end of the first lap, "Bert" Bertelli found his Aston Martin stuck in first gear coming out of Arnage and spun in the middle of the road.
 The rest of the field scrambled past without hitting him.
 With gearbox problems, it took him half an hour to get going again.
-On lap three, Sommer took the lead, and started putting in laps almost ten seconds faster than the rest of the field.
+On lap three, Sommer took the lead and started putting in laps almost ten seconds faster than the rest of the field.
 By the end of the first hour he had built up a lead of almost two minutes.
 Alfa Romeos filled the top four places with Sommer, Rose-Richards, Chinetti and Saunders-Davies ahead of Veyron and Brunet in their Bugattis.
 An excellent seventh was John Ford's little, supercharged MG Magnette ahead of the 1.5-litre competition.

+At the end of the first hour, Sommer had a lead of almost a kilometre over Rose-Richards and Chinetti.
 However, at 5.30pm, the radio speakers announced that the leader's car had stopped, on fire out on the track.
 Sommer was the race's first retirement and had pulled up at Arnage with steam and smoke pouring from the engine.
 Soon after, Max Fourny's Bugatti ran out of petrol and when he finally got back to the pits was disqualified for receiving outside assistance.
 The high temperatures were melting some of the new tar-seal and marshals spread wood-chips onto the track to alleviate that.
 Aside from a few spins on the slippery surface there were no serious accidents.
 The first pit-stops were around the two-hour mark, after the mandatory 24 laps.
 A faster pit-change from the Chinetti-Étancelin team put them in front until Earl Howe reeled them in and retook the lead at 8.15pm, on lap 43.
-Meanwhile, Saunders-Davies had pitted his Alfa Romeo from third with engine issues.
+Meanwhile, a lap behind Saunders-Davies had pitted his Alfa Romeo from third with engine issues.
 Resuming in 17th, he completed only a few more laps before retiring on his lap 40 with a broken valve.
 So as dusk fell, this left just two Alfas in the race (albeit running 1-2).